 Disclosures or information may be received from pupils, parents or other members of the public.
 The school recognises that those who disclose such information may do so with difficulty, having chosen carefully to whom they will speak.
 Accordingly all staff will handle disclosures with sensitivity.
 Posters are displayed around school showing who to go to if children have a safeguarding concern.

-Parents are informed in newsletters about who the schools' DSLs are.
+Parents are informed in newsletters about who the school's DSLs are.
+The

-The Learning Mentor and/or Head Teacher, Head of School or Deputy Head Teacher is available in the playground before school each day.
+Learning Mentor/s and/or the Head of School is available in the playground before school each day.
 Parents are encouraged to pass on any concerns they have to them.